How to plan a basement extension

 Assessing the site

 In terms of construction, one of the limiting factors that can affect your plans is water.
-The presence of a high water table can bump up costs, so check the Environment Agency’s flood map to find out if your home is in a flood zone.
+The presence of a high water table can bump up costs, so check the long term flood risk to find out if your homes location is under threat.

 Having good access to the construction site is a common issue that crops up.
 If you live in the middle of a terrace, excavating beneath your home and transporting the soil and rock away from the site will present more of a logistical challenge than a detached house.